Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 ### Model configuration

-Additional configuration used by the generator is specified in the Xomega model under the top level `config` element, which is conventionally placed in the `global_config.xom` file.
+Additional configuration used by the generator is specified in the Xomega model under the top-level `config` element, which is conventionally placed in the `global_config.xom` file.

 The default grid configuration for all generated grids that don't have an override on the data object level is specified under the `blazor-controls-config` element, where you can set attributes for the `XSfGrid` control from the `Xomega.Syncfusion.Blazor` package, as shown below.